When can babies and kids under age 5 get their shots? Here's the timeline

 Step 3: FDA officials weigh in

-Next, the FDA — the agency itself — will consider the advisers' vote on Pfizer's smallest-dose shot for the littlest kids.
+Next, the FDA — the agency itself — will consider the advisers' vote on Pfizer's smallest-dose shot for the youngest kids.

-Then FDA officials will decide whether or not to extend the emergency use authorization for Pfizer's COVID-19 vaccine to this youngest age group.
+Then FDA officials will decide whether to extend the emergency use authorization for Pfizer's COVID-19 vaccine to this youngest age group.

 Step 4: More independent scientists debate and vote